Giethoorn, the Netherlands, is a charming village in the province of Overijssel, and a must-visit place if you’re traveling to the country.

 Many people ask me, “what does Giethoorn mean?”.
-Well, it means “goat’s horns.”
+Well, it means “goat horns.”
 The Dutch and English versions even look alike, right?

-Anyway, many goats died in the region, as a result of a flood in the 10th-century, and years later only their horns were to be found.
+Anyway, many goats had a tragic end in the region, as a result of a flood in the 10th century, and years later, in the 13th century people found their horns.
 That is a little sad, I know, but these are the facts behind this small town’s name.
-Sorry!

 Venice of the North